Coast Guard Court of Criminal Appeals

 The Coast Guard Court of Criminal Appeals (CGCCA) is the intermediate appellate court for criminal convictions in the U.S. Coast Guard.
 It is located in Washington, DC.

-The Court was established under Article 66, Uniform Code of Military Justice (UCMJ), by the Judge Advocate General of the Coast Guard.
-The Court is normally composed of five appellate military judges, organized in panels of three for consideration of referred cases.
-All but the Chief Judge have other primary duties, so that their service on the Court constitutes a collateral duty.
+Congress established the Court under Article 66, Uniform Code of Military Justice (UCMJ), 10 United States Code §866.
+The Court is currently composed of nine appellate military judges, organized in panels of three for consideration of cases.
+All but the Chief Judge and one other full-time judge have other primary duties, so that their service on the Court constitutes a collateral (part-time) duty.

 Jurisdiction

 Review of courts-martial

-In general, the Court reviews and acts on the records by affirming, reversing, or modifying in part the findings or sentence in each case of trial by court-martial in which the sentence, as approved, extends to death; dismissal of a commissioned officer or cadet; dishonorable discharge; bad conduct discharge; or confinement of one year or more.
-The Court also reviews other courts-martial with lesser sentences if the Judge Advocate General so directs.
+In general, the Court reviews and acts on the records by affirming, reversing, or modifying in part the findings or sentence in each case of trial by court-martial before it.
+It has jurisdiction over any court-martial for which there has been a finding of guilty.

 After CGCCA review, the next level of appeal is to the United States Court of Appeals for the Armed Forces.